Christian-Held/Christian-Held/README.md

 ## ⚡ Fun fact
 I love experimenting with new technologies and frameworks.
 When I'm not coding, you'll likely find me exploring the outdoors or tinkering with gadgets.

-## About My Project: Recipe Manager App
-The Recipe Manager App is my current project aimed at helping users store, manage, and share their favorite recipes.
-The backend is developed with Jakarta EE, focusing on creating a robust and scalable service layer.
-The frontend will be developed using Angular, aiming to provide a dynamic and responsive user experience.

-**Note:** The frontend part of the Recipe Manager App is in the works and will be available on GitHub soon.
-Stay tuned!

 <!---
 Christian-Held/Christian-Held is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.